RoboPhred/cultist-hotbar/readme.md

 - Talk
 - Time

-Hitting Shift and a number key will select from Secondary Situation.
-Use this to select Situations like Influences, Visions, Dread, Investigation, and so on.
+Hitting Shift and a number key will select from Secondary Situations.
+Use this to select situations like Influences, Visions, Dread, Investigation, and so on.
 When Shift is held, the hotkeys are still ordered from left to right, but now only include these additional influences.

-The order the Situations are selected in is determined by the order you have placed them on the table, starting with the far left and moving to the right.
+The order the situations are selected in is determined by the order you have placed them on the table, starting with the far left and moving to the right.
-For example, pressing `1` will select the left-most Situation, `2` will select the second-to-left Situation, and so on.
+For example, pressing `1` will select the left-most situation, `2` will select the second-to-left situation, and so on.
-Any time Situations are reordered, their hotkeys will be updated to reflect this.
+Any time situations are reordered, their hotkeys will be updated to reflect this.

 Note that by default, the game binds keys `1`, `2`, and `3` to Zoom Level 1, Zoom Level 2, and Zoom Level 3.
 For best results, change these bindings so they do not conflict with this mod.
 You can do so by selecting the Input tab on the Cultist Simulator launcher.

-Pressing the number of a Situation while it is open will cause it to close again.
+Pressing the number of a situation while it is open will cause it to close again.

 ## Installation